hyperledger-archives/aries-cloudagent-loadgenerator/README.md

 ### View Test Results in Grafana

 Grafana runs on http://localhost:3000.
 It comes preconfigured with dashboards to visualize the test results from the load tests.
-You can for example open http://localhost:3000/d/0Pe9llbnz/full-process to the test results for the `Full Process` test.
+You can for example open http://localhost:3000/d/0Pe9llbnz/test-results to the test results.

 To see any data on the dashboard, ensure to select the right time range in Grafana for which data has been collected.